Swindon & Wolverhampton

 had only been in that office less than a month.

-He had been a pupil in the Works at Swindon after which he spent a period as InspectorJunior Assistant to W.A.
+He joined Swindon Works as a pupil on 12 October 1903. after which he spent a period as InspectorJunior Assistant to W.A.
 Stanier who was then Locomotive Superintendent of the Swindon Division, prior to War Service in the Railway Operating Department.

 Cook had not met him until reporting to him and his assistant R.H.
 Grey on his appointment from the Drawing Office.
 Hannington was a charming man, quiet and friendly, and extremely easy to work with.
 Cook was pleased to be associated with him for fifteen years until he met an untimely death diving into a swimming pool while visiting his daughter at school one Saturday afternoon.
 His death was a mystery to me until sometime later Mrs Hannington told me all about it.
 He was such an expert swimmer and diver that one would not be surprised at his diving into two feet of water if he knew it was that depth.
 On that occasion he dived in with both hands at his side and although the water was five feet deep, he hit the bottom with such force that he was killed instantly.
 I had heard that when on Divisional duties it was not unknown for him to bathe in a high level locomotive water supply tank.
 He also took his morning cold bath in a pond in his garden, if necessary breaking the ice to make a way in.